Arriving in Venice

 A canceled flight from Paris found us in Venice a day behind schedule and a little delirious with sleep deprivation.
 With some impromptu travel magic on Ruth’s part (rerouting us by way of a scenic detour through Italy’s northern region) we arrived at long last on the afternoon train from Milan.

 Charming outdoor markets, romantically arched bridges and countless gelato purveyors marked our way.
-We wound through a maze of streets sometimes so incredibly narrow that they could be better defined as a long dark hallways but somehow managed not to loose ourselves arriving at our Bed & Breakfast.
+We wound through a maze of streets sometimes so incredibly narrow that they could be better defined as long dark hallways but somehow managed not to lose ourselves arriving at our Bed & Breakfast.

 We were immediately won over by the charm and warmth of this beautiful Venetian home and were made to feel like family.
-The neighborhood itself hosted a mostly local crowd, a very welcome haven in the midst of a city bursting at the seems with tourists.
+The neighborhood hosted a mostly local crowd, a very welcome haven amid a city bursting at the seams with tourists.

 Laying down for just a moment was enough to tempt us to stay in for the night, we dragged ourselves from the temptation very begrudgingly but after we rallied we were glad we did.